ramzyraz/Mr.Fluffy-Fluffs-Lite/README.md

 The Frontend Server has been deployed using Netlify: https://mr-fluffy-fluffs.netlify.app/

 <b>NOTE:</b> After deployment, there seems be an issue in the creation of cookies and as a result, the login authentication isn't working smoothly.
-Hence that is being looked at.
+The issue is currently being looked at and will be resolved soon.

 <img src="https://imgur.com/Jfvg0L5.png" width="700">
 <img src="https://imgur.com/ftkRSbz.png" width="700">